 EDUC 610 Lifespan Developmental Psychology.
 Course focuses on human development throughout the lifespan, from birth to death.
 Students will examine central concepts related to parameters of human development, individual and social, which arise throughout the life span, as well as continuity and change within the developing individual.
 Credit 3 hours.

-Master of Business Administration (MBA)
+Master of Arts in Theological Studies (MATS)